MouseApps/msdm-app/README.md

 -----------

 This sample includes:

-* README.md - this file
+* README.md - t his file
 * buildspec.yml - this file is used by AWS CodeBuild to build the web service
 * pom.xml - this file is the Maven Project Object Model for the web service